Conlan defeats Marriaga in Belfast comeback fight

 With the rounds ticking by and Marriaga becoming more desperate, Conlan scored a superb knockdown in the seventh round.

-The lead right hook was the shot that sent the Colombian tumbling to the canvas, sending the Belfast crowd into raptures.
-Conlan's lightening jab was setting up opportunites for his clubbing shots to land.
+The lead right hook was the shot that sent the Colombian tumbling to the canvas, and the Belfast crowd into raptures.
+Conlan's lightning jab was setting up opportunities for his clubbing shots to land.

 The second knockdown came in the eighth, where Marriaga went down after a flurry of explosive shots landed.
 The following round, the Irishman produced his third knockdown of the contest, landing a ferocious back hand right on the button.